Sandy-babu/Online-Hotel-Booking-System/README.md

-# Online-Hotel-Booking-System
+# Online Hotel Booking System

 A comprehensive hotel booking platform that allows customers to search, view, and book hotel rooms, while providing management features for hotel administrators.

 ## Description

 This Online Hotel Booking System is a full-stack web application that streamlines the hotel booking process.
 It connects customers with hotels, providing an intuitive interface for room booking and management.
+The system features secure payment processing, user profile management, booking history tracking, and a powerful dashboard for hotel managers.

 ## Features